 What's a product instructional video?

-Because video content is more easily consumed than written content – even by visually impaired users who can still rely on the audio without screen readers – introducing your product or explaining its features with a video can be more effective than its written counterpart (more on this later).
+Because video content is more easily consumed than written content, introducing your product or explaining its features with a video can be more effective than its written counterpart.
+With a product video, you have control over the narrative and expectations of the customers.

 Key steps to creating a product instructional video